poanetwork/hbbft/tests/README.md

 ### Tracing

-By default, all network tests write traces of every networking packet sent into logfiles, named `net-trace_*.txt`.
+By default, all network tests write traces of every network message into logfiles, named `net-trace_*.txt`.
 Each log stores one message per line, in the format of `[SENDER] -> [RECEIVER]: MSG`.

 This behavior can be controlled using the `HBBFT_TEST_TRACE` environment variable; if set and equal to `0` or `false`, this functionality is disabled.
 Tracing is enabled by default.